Ocarina-like "vessel" flutes have appeared in many cultures around the world, notably in ancient China and Egypt as early as 10,000 years ago.

 The Double Ocarina is a recent invention and is expertly hand-crafted of exotic hardwoods for excellent tone quality.

-Using the ingenious four-hole fingering system, this unique instrument features two separate sound chambers capable of playing two independent and separate fully chromatic scales of one octave on each chamber.
+Using the ingenious four-hole fingering system, this unique instrument features two separate sound chambers capable of playing two independent and separate fully chromatic scales of one octave or 13 notes in each chamber.
 The two sound chambers are accurately tuned to each other one fourth apart.
 Scales will give the player many possibilities for creating interesting harmonies and two-part arrangements.

 When you have learned to play simple harmonies you may want to experiment with more complex arrangements including counterpoint!
 The double ocarina is definitely not for beginners but it is very rewarding once you have mastered its endless possibilities.